Step-by-Step Guide to Installing a Small Granny Flat in Australia, and how much does it actually cost?

 3. Site assessment and prep — Engage a building surveyor checks access, assess boundaries, setbacks, underground services, connectivity to your utilities and site suitability.

-4. Design the dwelling — Engage a designer/architect or speak to our inhose designer and archietcts to document site plans, elevations, sections (≤60m², self-contained, meets NCC, energy/livable standards).
+4. Design the dwelling — Engage a designer/architect or speak to our inhouse designer and archietcts to document site plans, elevations, sections (≤60m², self-contained, meets NCC, energy/livable standards).

-5. Commence a soil geotechnical investigation report - Find out what soil, footings needs to be, what is the allowable bearing capacity, where is the groundwater etc
+6. Geotechnical investigation report - Soil investigation is crucial in finding out what soil you have, what footings needs to be, what is the allowable bearing capacity, where is the groundwater etc This allows the engineer to design the footings accordingly.

-6. Obtain building permit — Submit plans to registered building surveyor/private certifier or council.
-Modular designs often fast-track; no planning permit usually required.
+7. Obtain building permit — Submit plans to registered building surveyor/private certifier or council.
+Modular designs can often be fasttracked; no planning permit usually required.

-9. Final inspections and occupancy — Certifier inspects; issue occupancy permit.
+10. Final inspections and occupancy — Certifier inspects when required; issue occupancy permit.
 Ready to live in or rent immediately.
-Rental to anyone is allowed, with strong investment potential.
+Rental to anyone is allowed, so if you are looking for some extra cash, this strategy may work well. for you.

 New South Wales (NSW)

-In NSW, granny flats (secondary dwellings) can often be approved via a fast-track Complying Development Certificate (CDC) or Development Application (DA) standard application.
+In NSW, granny flats can often be approved via a fast-track Complying Development Certificate (CDC) or Development Application (DA) standard application.

 Here's a step-by-step process:

-1. Assess property eligibility: Confirm your lot size, zoned residential, and free from restrictions like heritage, flood, or bushfire zones.
+1. Assess property eligibility: You have to confirm your lot size, zoned residential, and free from restrictions like heritage, flood, or bushfire zones.
 Obtain a Section 10.7 Planning Certificate from your council to identify risks.

 2. Site assessment and prep — Engage a building surveyor checks access, assess boundaries, setbacks, underground services, connectivity to your utilities and site suitability.

-3. Commence a soil geotechnical investigation report - Find out what soil, footings needs to be, what is the allowable bearing capacity, where is the groundwater etc
+3. Geotechnical investigation report - Soil investigation is crucial in finding out what soil you have, what footings needs to be, what is the allowable bearing capacity, where is the groundwater etc This allows the engineer to design the footings accordingly.

-4. Design the dwelling — Engage a designer/architect or speak to our inhose designer and archietcts to document site plans, elevations, sections etc together with your modular home manufacturer.
+4. Design the dwelling — Engage a designer/architect or speak to our inhouse designer and architects to document site plans, elevations, sections etc together with your modular home manufacturer.

 6. Engage an energy assessor to assess your building for a BASIX report.